ethanwheatthin/Sports-Ad-Muter/README.md

 **Automatically detect and mute advertisements during live sports broadcasts using AI-powered vision models**

-S.A.M intelligently distinguishes between live sports action and commercials, seamlessly muting ads while keeping you immersed in the game.
-Supports both local Ollama AI and in-browser Transformers.js models.
+S.A.M intelligently distinguishes between live sports action and commercials, seamlessly muting ads while keeping you immersed in the game using local Ollama AI.

 > **New to S.A.M?** Check out the [Quick Start Guide](QUICKSTART.md) for a 5-minute setup!